When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 - Toxic epidermal necrolysis

 There are many types of PPI medications on the market today.
 Generic names of most PPI drugs include:

-Discuss short term and long term use of these medications with your doctor as they can bring with other long term health issues.
+Discuss short-term and long-term use of these medications with your doctor as they can bring with you other long-term health issues.

-I will describe some nutritional issues that can due to PPIs that occur below.
+I will describe some nutritional issues that can be due to PPIs that occur below.

 Heartburn drugs reduce vitamin B12